menandmice/micetro_docs/guides/implementation/install_central.rst

   gzcat archive-name.tgz | tar xf -

-Then change into the newly-created directory and run the installer as described in the Linux section.
+Then change into the newly-created directory and run the installer as described in the :ref:`install-central-linux` section.

 Proceed to :ref:`central_database`.